 How Much Do Short Codes Cost?

-Pricing for short codes vary, you can either lease or buy.
-In the United States, your only option is to lease a short code.
-Shared short codes will vary per message, but the cost of the number is typically free.
-Dedicated short codes, however, cost $1000 a month for vanity, $500 a month for non-vanity.
+In the United States, short codes can be leased for 3, 6 or 12 month terms.
+Shared short code pricing will vary on setup fees and usage, but the cost of the number is typically free.
+Dedicated short codes, however, cost $1000 a month for vanity, and $500 a month for non-vanity.
+Here’s how it breaks down by length of lease:

 Where Can I Get Short Codes?